Inside one of the biggest public service campaigns in U.S. history: selling the coronavirus vaccines to uneasy Americans

 “I’ll Be Seeing You” became a kind of theme song for the campaign, with Willie Nelson recording a new version to play over a montage of athlete and fan celebrations from 13 major sports leagues and groups.
 Jimmy Durante’s rendition of “I’ll Be Seeing You” was the soundtrack to a video Budweiser released, telling beer drinkers it was up to them, too.

 Meanwhile, the Black female-owned Joy Collective agency in Washington created ads with a Black audience in mind, including vignettes in church and at a family cookout.
-The Alma agency in Miami focused on Latinos, and “It’s Up to You” became “De Ti Depende” in Spanish. iHeartMedia created radio spots with hip hop, rock and country vibes for use on its hundreds of stations.
+The Alma agency in Miami focused on Latinos, and “It’s Up to You” became “De Ti Depende” in Spanish. iHeartMedia created radio spots with hip-hop, rock and country vibes for use on its hundreds of stations.
 Social media platforms including Facebook, Pandora, Snapchat, Spotify and Tik Tok pledged to spread the message.

 This was the Ad Council more or less doing what it has always done: Rely on deep-pocketed consumer brand allies and a vast array of media partners to help launch a giant soap bubble of a public service message across the land.
 It’s what marketers call the air game.

-Note: Update: This story has been updated to reflect the results of studies by the Ad Council to assess the impact of the coronavirus vaccine outreach campaign.